 Chinese Worker Applies Edge Lettering to Fake Coins

 A worker, who looks to be a woman, is operating a machine that applies edge lettering to the edges of the struck coins.
 This machine is somewhat different from the Schuler edge lettering machine in use at the U.S. Mint for the golden dollars.
 According to reader Henry N., this one operates more like a castaing machine, which was the first machine ever developed for the express purposes of putting edge lettering and other marks on the edges of coins.
 Minting experts Mike Diamond and Fred Weinberg also concur, based on what they can see in the photo, that the machine is applying edge lettering.
 Reader Kostas K. pointed out that if you look carefully just to the left of the large tube, you can see a coin traveling through the machine.Continue to 7 of 24 below.

 07 of 24

 An Assortment of Fake Coin Dies in China

-In order to strike coins, you need coin dies, and the Chinese counterfeiters are making some fairly high-quality ones, as this photo indicates.
-Most of the dies shown here are of various American silver dollars, although I see a couple of Indian Head Cent dies and some foreign coin types.Continue to 8 of 24 below.
+To strike coins, you need coin dies, and the Chinese counterfeiters are making some fairly high-quality ones.
+Most of the dies shown here are of various American silver dollars, although there are a few Indian Head cent dies and some foreign coin types.Continue to 8 of 24 below.

 08 of 24